axujen/mpdrandom/README.md

 	  -p PORT, --port PORT  specify mpd's port (defaults to 6600) -u HOST, --host HOST  specify mpd's host (defaults to 127.0.0.1) --password PASSWORD   specify mpd's password

-	Run the script with no arguments and it will pick a random album from the playlist and play it.

 #Thanks
 Thanks to [kmac](https://github.com/kmac/mpdscripts/blob/master/mpd-random-pl-album.py).
 His script inspired me to make my own.